unfoldedcircle/integration-denonavr/README.md

 [Crowdin translations](https://crowdin.com/project/uc-integration-denon-avr).

 This integration is included in the Remote Two and Remote 3 firmware, and no external service must be run to connect with Denon AVR devices.

+‼️ Do not install this integration as a custom integration on the Remote, or it can interfere with the included version.
-It can be run as an external integration for development.
+Included integrations cannot be updated manually.
+The integration can be run as an external integration for testing and development.

 - The driver discovers Denon or Marantz AVRs on the local network.
 Manual configuration by hostname or IP is also supported.
 - Multiple AVR devices are supported with version 0.8.0 and newer.